thedeceivingeye/elaboraet-jekyll/_pages/about.md

 ---
 layout: post
 title: "About"
-author: "Chester"
+author: "Umit"
 permalink: /about/
 ---

 ## Our Vision
-Along with myself are two other friends - as a collective effort we aspire to write articles, essays, and reflections.
-But we don't just want to influence other people.
-We want to influence and improve ourselves.
+With me are two friends, and, as a joint effort, we aspire to write articles, essays, and reflections in regular cadence.
+We don't just write to influence other people and "get our names out there," but we write to improve ourselves and build our own skills.
+Having our writing published online compels us to write *as if* many read our work.
+The possibility of having even a single reader sparks that motivation to write well.

+Changing others and having impact requires that we first change what exists in our own selves, as Rumi once expressed:

 > Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself.